 - September 26, 2017 Drainage Board Meeting @ 7:00 P.M.

-Davison County is working on a revision to the Zoning Ordinance.
-To view the proposed full ordinance, click on Zoning Ordinance-Proposed Revision-11 JULY 2017 To view just a list of the proposed changes to the ordinance, and the notes from the meetings, click on Zoning Ordinance-Proposed Changes-11 JULY 2017.
+The Davison County Commission has passed a revision to the Zoning Ordinance.
+To view the revised full ordinance, click on Zoning Ordinance-Proposed Revision-11 JULY 2017 To view just a list of the revisions to the ordinance, and the notes from the meetings, click on Zoning Ordinance-Proposed Changes-11 JULY 2017.

 The Planning Commission Minutes can be found @ Planning Commission Minutes

 Emails regarding the Proposed Revision to the Davison County Zoning Ordinance, and any attachments can be found below.
 A running summary of the emails can be found @ Email Summary as of 6-20-17.